Santa Barbara, California 7 Day Weather Forecast

 UPDATED AVIATION SECTION

-onshore flow will keep temperatures moderated and closer to
+onshore flow will keep temperatures below normal.

 &&